 In Person

-You should try to call the ICE office ahead of time before trying to pay in person.
-The bond amount must be paid in full, with a U.S. postal money order, or a cashier’s check from a bank.
+The Minneapolis/St. Paul ICE Office only accepts in-person payments if the detained person’s information is not put online for safety reasons.
+Call the ICE office ahead of time before trying to pay in person to check if the detained person can be found online.
+If someone is eligible for in-person payment, the bond amount must be paid in full, with a U.S. postal money order, or a cashier’s check from a bank.
 Cash, personal checks, or money orders that are not from the post office are not accepted.
 The money order or cashier’s check must be made out to “Immigration and Customs Enforcement.”
 Your family or friends have to pay the bond in person, at any ICE office in the U.S. Only a U.S. citizen or permanent resident can pay the bond.

-In Minnesota, there are 2 ICE offices where a bond can be paid:
+In Minnesota, there is one ICE office where a bond can be paid:

 Minneapolis/St. Paul ICE Office